 Politikon is politically neutral, but we by no means lack conviction.
 The Universal Declaration of Human Rights constitutes our normative framework.

 We respect and protect the dignity of all human beings.
 We are committed to truthfulness and academic freedom.
 And we stand up for democracy, equal rights, and freedom from discrimination.

 Politikon is based on ten irrevocable founding principles, which guide us in all our activities:

 We are transparent

 Information requires trust; trust necessitates transparency.
-This is why we have joined the Transparent Civil Society Initiative by Transparency International Germany.
+This is why we have joined the Transparent Civil Society Initiative by Transparency International.

 As a result, we commit ourselves to informing regularly about our activities, our donors, and the use of our funds, among other things.

 Politikon is a collaborative project.
-It can only work if our colleagues in political science and neighboring disciplines support us.
+It can only work if our colleagues in the social sciences and humanities support us.